axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-task-widget.rst

 Custom Columns
 --------------

-Axon Ivy supports custom fields for tasks.
-You can show them in the Task widget as a column.
+|ivy| supports custom fields for tasks.
+You can show them in the Task widget
+as a column.

 You can predefine which column to show, and other attributes such as filter, format, and style.
 Below is a standard JSON of a custom column.